-A table of field or variable definitions and related information.
+A table of field, column, or variable definitions and related information.
 "Data about data".
 The fields may mirror database tables, screen fields, and/or report fields.
 Typical data dictionaries have attributes such as field name, field title, field type, maximum length, default value, and perhaps even event handlers.

 Sometimes they are used merely to document parts of a system, other times they are actually processed or read by the system to generate CrudScreen